shaundon/codakuma-website/personal-best-press-kit.markdown

 ## Media

 Feel free to use these images however you like.
-Use the button below to download a zip with all images plus a few more in full resolution.
+You can also download everything in ultra-high resolution as a zip.

 <div class="flex-wrapper">
   <a class="button" href="/assets/pb-presskit.zip">Download media (.zip)</a>